What is EXCEL MID FUNCTION

 To learn how to use the MID function in Excel, you need to understand its syntax and arguments:

-- text A text or number from which you want to extract some characters.
+- text: A text or a number from which you want to extract characters.

-- start_char Position of character from where you want to extract characters.
+- start_char: A number for the position of the character from where you want to extract characters.

-- num_chars Number of characters you want to extract from the start_char.
+- num_chars: The number of characters you want to extract from the start_char.

-- You can’t specify start_char less than 1.
-If you do, it will return an error.
+- You can’t specify start_char less than 1 and if you do, it will return an error.

 - If you specify num_chars as 0, it will return nothing & if you specify it as a negative number it will return an error.

-- You can’t refer to more than one cell.
-If you do that it will return the characters from the top right cell of the range.
+- You can’t refer to more than one cell and If you do that it will return the characters from the top right cell of the range.

 - If the start_char is greater than the length of the text, then it will return and blank.

-In the below example, I have used different values in function arguments for your better understanding.
+In the below example, we have used different values:

-- From 6th character to next 6 characters extracted.
+- From the 6th character to the next 6 characters.

-- From 6th character to next 10 characters extracted.
+- From the 6th character to the next 10 characters.

-- I have used starting character in negative and it has returned an error.
+- We have used starting a character in negative and it has returned an error.

-- By using 0 for the number of characters to extract & it has returned a blank.
+- By using 0 for the number of characters to extract and it has returned a blank.

-- With negative number for the number of characters to extract & it has returned an error.
+- With a negative number for the number of characters to extract and it has returned an error.

-- Starting number is zero and it has returned an error.
+- The starting number is zero and it has returned an error.